search ]

 Summary

-Outbound links are an important way websites participate in and contribute to the internet as a whole.
-They add value to the user, help promote your site, and open channels of communication and dialogue with other businesses.
+Outbound links are an important way for websites to contribute to and enrich the internet as a whole.
+They add value to users, help improve your site’s credibility, and open opportunities for communication and collaboration with other businesses.

 Further Reading & Inspiration: